dannyvoid/FBVODRipper/readme.md

 # FB VOD Ripper

-This script will download VODs from Facebook.
+This script will download VODs (up to 1080p) from Facebook.

 ## Dependencies